pepyakin/PetraVM/prover/README.md

    - The verifier pushes all possible addresses (power of two) into the VROM address space channel
    - Each address must be pulled exactly once to balance the channel
    - Two specialized tables handle address consumption:
-     - VROM Write Table: Pulls an address and pushes a (address, value) pair when data needs to be written
+     - VROM Write Table: Pulls an address and pushes a (address, value, multiplicity) pair when data needs to be written
      - VROM Skip Table: Pulls an address without pushing any value for unused addresses

-   - This design ensures complete coverage of the address space while maintaining write-once semantics
+2. **Lookup Tables**
+   - Both PROM and VROM channels are implemented as lookup tables with multiplicity
+   - This approach enables efficient verification of repeated instruction execution and memory accesses

-2. **Channel Balancing**
+3. **Channel Balancing**
    - All pushes must be matched by pulls

-3. **Table Organization**
-   - Separate tables for different operations
-   - Tables communicate through channels

 ## Usage